+Figure 2.x: Version of scikit-learn installed

 Introduction

 Present x: Brief introduction to ML via Scikit-Learn

 Scikit-learn is a free, open-source library built for Python that contains an assortment of supervised and unsupervised machine learning algorithms.
 Additionally, scikit-learn provides functions for data preprocessing, hyperparameter tuning, and model evaluation, which we shall be covering in the upcoming chapters.
 Scikit-learn streamlines the model building process and is easy to install on a wide variety of platforms.
 Started in 2007 as a Google Summer of Code project by David Corneapeau, and after a series of developments and releases, scikit-learn has evolved into one of the premier tools used by academics and professionals for general purpose machine learning.
-In this lesson,

-First steps with scikit learn

-Present x: First steps with scikit-learn

-To get started with scikit-learn, we will begin by installing the library on our local machine.
-We will then cover how to preprocess our data’s features by creating dummy variables, scaling the features, and splitting them it into training and testing data sets.

-Installation

-Scikit-learn is natively installed in the Anaconda distribution of Python as well as some Docker images, but it can also be installed with pip.
-However, as a prerequisite for Scikit-learn’s installation, NumPy and SciPy must be installed.
-Once NumPy and SciPy have been installed, scikit-learn can be installed from the terminal using pip install scikit-learn.

-You verify if scikit-learn is installed on your machine by using the following command:

-import sklearn

-print(sklearn.__version__)

-Refer to the resultant output:
+In this chapter, we will be learning to build a variety of widely-used modeling algorithms.
+Namely, linear and logistic regression, support vector machines (SVM), decision trees, and random forests.
+First, we will cover linear and logistic regression.